lcnbr/PhysVault/PhysNotes/GR/uniqueness of the Riemann curvature tensor.md

 \end{aligned}
 $$

-**So, at the point $\mathrm{X}$ in our locally inertial reference frame, the only object which we can construct to behave as a tensor under our special coordinate transformations is the Riemann tensor (or a superposition of Riemann tensors).** Suppose there exists a second type of tensor $B^{\mu}{ }_{\nu \rho \sigma}$ which also is linear is the second derivative of the metric.
+**So, at the point $\mathrm{X}$ in our locally inertial reference frame, the only object which we can construct to behave as a tensor under our special coordinate transformations is the [[Riemann curvature tensor|Riemann tensor]] (or a superposition of Riemann tensors).** Suppose there exists a second type of tensor $B^{\mu}{ }_{\nu \rho \sigma}$ which also is linear is the second derivative of the metric.
 At $x=X$ in the coordinates of our [[principle of equivalence|locally inertial frame]] we must have
 $$
 B^{\mu}{ }_{\nu \rho \sigma}=R^\mu{}_{\nu \rho \sigma} .
 $$
 But this is an identity among tensors.
 Then it should be valid generally.
-This concludes the proof of the uniqueness of the Riemann tensor, as the only tensor linearly dependent on the second derivative of the metric.
+This concludes the proof of the uniqueness of the [[Riemann curvature tensor|Riemann tensor]], as the only tensor linearly dependent on the second derivative of the metric.

-From the Riemann tensor we can create superpositions.
+From the [[Riemann curvature tensor|Riemann tensor]] we can create superpositions.
 The following ones are very interesting in General Relativity:
 - [[Ricci tensor]]: $R_{\mu \nu} \equiv R_{\mu \alpha \nu}^{\alpha}$,
 - Curvature scalar: $R \equiv g^{\mu \nu} R_{\mu \nu}$.